treasure-data/treasure-boxes/machine-learning-box/multi-touch-attribution/README.md

 Data-Driven Multi-Touch Attribution
 ===

-This Box provides a data-driven, machine learning-based templatized solution for **[Multi-Touch Attribution](https://en.wikipedia.org/wiki/Attribution_(marketing))** (**MTA**), running on your pageview data stored in Treasure Data.
+This Box provides a data-driven, machine learning-based templatized solution for **[Multi-Touch Attribution](https://en.wikipedia.org/wiki/Attribution_(marketing))** (MTA), running on your pageview data stored in Treasure Data.

-Unlike traditional rule-based MTA solutions, our template takes an advanced machine learning-based approach to accurately model customer's path to conversion and understand better about how/why marketing touchpoints bring your customer to the goal.
+Unlike traditional rule-based MTA solutions such as first-touch and last-touch model, our template takes an advanced machine learning-based approach to accurately model customer's path to conversion and understand better about how/why marketing touchpoints bring your customer to the goal.
 Eventually, the insights enable you to effectively and efficiently optimize the marketing campaigns with optimal budget allocation.

 The implementation is based on a [state-of-the-art academic paper](https://arxiv.org/abs/1902.00215) employing a Deep Learning technique, and one of the key concepts used in the technique is called the [Shapley value](https://en.wikipedia.org/wiki/Shapley_value) calculation.
-Overall performance of this template has been proven on the Treasure Data platform with some of our real datasets.
+The overall performance of this template has been proven on the Treasure Data platform with some of our real datasets.

-The template eventually brings deeper insights about conversion histories and enables you to build a follwoing dashboard, for example:
+The template ultimately generates deeper insights about conversion histories and allows you to build the following dashboard, for example:

 ![dashboard](./docs/images/dashboard.png)

 ## Input

-Assume we have a following [`touchpoints`](https://gist.github.com/takuti/c890cdcbae7946f21a0afc3a4d88ec9f) table that collects user behaviors and conversion events with their sources:
+Assume we have a following [`touchpoints`](https://gist.github.com/takuti/c890cdcbae7946f21a0afc3a4d88ec9f) table that collects user behaviors and conversion events with their sources (i.e., marketing channels):

 | `time` | `user_id` | `source` | `conversion` |
 |:---:|:---:|:---:|:---:|